 Measures on consumer protection corresponding to development of various new ICT service

 Ensure widespread, affordable access to ICT as a key to the success of the government’s efforts to foster an information society.
+Define access to ICT by including accessibility not only to technology but also to content, taking into account the different existing languages, such as sign language.

+Bridge the digital divide among all populations, including rural and indigenous populations through integrated national strategies and programmes.

 Engagement of all stakeholders for inclusive collaboration